squidgy617/BrawlInstaller/README.md

 Once you've completed these steps, you're ready to start using BrawlInstaller.
 For more information, please view the wiki.

+# Reporting Issues
+If you encounter an error or unexpected behavior with the program, please open an issue on the [issues page](https://github.com/squidgy617/BrawlInstaller/issues).
+If you encountered an error, an `Error.txt` file should be generated in your BrawlInstaller directory, so please provide that in the issue report.
+Please also provide as much detail as possible on how to recreate the issue.

 # Credits
 - [BrawlCrate/BrawlLib](https://github.com/soopercool101/BrawlCrate)
     - Created and subsequently maintained by [Kryal](https://code.google.com/archive/p/brawltools/), [BlackJax96](https://code.google.com/archive/p/brawltools2/), [libertyernie](https://github.com/libertyernie/brawltools), and [soopercool101](https://github.com/soopercool101)